Extraction Site Preservation in Brentwood, Franklin & Nashville

 - Fixed bridge: This is a restoration that is supported by the teeth adjacent to the missing tooth space.
 The replacement tooth spans across the space.
 If the bone is deficient, there will be an unsightly space under the bridge that will trap food and affect your speech.

-- Other replacement alternatives include removable partial or full dentures.
+- Other replacement alternatives include removable partial or full implant dentures.
 These often perform better with more supporting bone as there is added support.

 Dr. Primm will carefully explain the types of procedures available for the best retention of your alveolar ridge.
 Non-traumatic extraction techniques are designed to preserve as much bone as possible and reduce bleeding and discomfort.
 In addition to non-traumatic extractions, and key to preventing the collapse of the socket, is the addition of bone replacement material to the extraction socket.